 While containing important vegetarian protein sources, these contain varying amounts of a plant defense protein that inhibits the digestion of starches.
 This is why these foods can create abdominal gas and pain after eating, especially in those with low digestive enzyme production and the elderly.
 Consider limiting if this is your problem and consume more nuts and seeds to maintain sufficient protein in the diet.
 In the case of soya beans, they contain relatively high levels and in those with low starch digesting enzymes, may result in abdominal gas.
 Traditional Asian cultures found a way around this by fermenting soya beans (soya sauce, miso, tempeh etc.) which pre-digests the bean and reduces the enzyme blockers and subsequent indigestion.
 The other issues around soya and many legumes (and some grains and seeds) is that they contain natural phytoestrogens.
 While being potentially beneficial for women’s health, especially pre and post menopausal women, they may be detrimental in the long-term to male hormonal health, especially when used as a baby formula or in adult males with low testosterone levels.
 Soya contains some of the highest phytoestrogens of all common eaten legumes.
 Soya is also become one of the worlds most genetically modified crops and one can never know for sure the source of their products soya beans.
 So while soya milk is often used as a cows milk alternative in the lactose intolerant, we recommend using Coconut Milk instead for a truly healthier alternative.
 Coconut Milk, liquid and dry powder is available in supermarkets worldwide.

 Fruits, vegetables and nuts provide the highest quality soluble and insoluble fiber in our diets.
-While the health benefits of fiber is well understood, there is some misunderstanding that our diets will be insufficient in fiber if we eliminate cereals and grains from the diet.
+While the health benefits of fiber is well understood, there is another misunderstanding that Paleo and Keto diets will be insufficient in fiber if you eliminate cereals and grains from the diet.
 Low glycemic fruits, non starchy vegetables and nuts provide the highest quality source of fiber without causing blood sugar imbalances and weight gain.
 One of the healthiest sources of insoluble fiber is coconut flour, which supports

 Herbs & Spices